liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Recent Highlights:
+* 2024.12 - Elevated to the grade of IEEE Senior member! 🤪
 * 2024.11 - Our paper "Joint Order Dispatching and Vehicle Repositioning for Dynamic Ridesharing” has been accepted by [IEEE Transactions on Mobile Computing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7755).
 Congrats to Guofeng and Bolin. 🎉
+* 2024.10 - Invited to join the [ACM CSCW 2025](https://cscw.acm.org/2025/) Program Committee as an Associate Chair.
 * 2024.10 - Our paper "Learning Road Network Index Structure for Efficient Map Matching” has been accepted by [IEEE Transactions on Knowledge and Data Engineering](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69).
 Congrats to Yingqian and Xiaosi.
 Welcome to explore our advanced map matching method, _LiMM_, now publicly available at [github](https://github.com/BDUC-MobiX/LiMM). 🎉
 * 2024.09 - Our paper "Towards Efficient Ridesharing via Order-Vehicle Pre-Matching Using Attention Mechanism” has been accepted as a regular paper by [IEEE ICDM 2024](https://icdm2024.org/).
 Congrats to Jinye and Zhiyu. 🎉
 * 2024.08 - Challenge accepted!
 Joining HKUST (GZ) to start a new journey. 🚀